Creating a Not-for-profit CorporationReader Rating: 2.00

 Corporations under the Canada Not-for-profit Corporations Act (NFP Act) can be created (i.e., incorporated) by filing a request through Corporations Canada’s Online Filing Centre.
-If you prefer to submit a non-online request to create a corporation (i.e., by email attachment, fax, mail or in person) this document will help you to prepare the request.
+If you prefer to submit a non-online request to create a corporation (i.e., by email attachment, fax or mail) this document will help you to prepare the request.

 The information provided is to assist you to complete the incorporation process quickly and accurately.
 It is not intended to replace legal advice.
 You may wish to consult a lawyer or other professional advisor to ensure that the specific needs of your not-for-profit corporation are met.

 - What documents must be filed to create a not-for-profit corporation?

 - What do I need to do once the corporation has been created?

 - Where can I find information on registering as a charity under the Income Tax Act?

 - Is an NFP Act corporation automatically considered a non-profit organization under the Income Tax Act?

 - Other Resources

 What documents must be filed to create a not-for-profit corporation?

 An application for a certificate of incorporation must include: